 Perhaps one of the first steps toward moving beyond the helpless feeling is trying to understand and take ownership of what happened.
 Each student’s story is unique, but there are often common themes.
 Helping your student sort out what happened may be difficult.
-It’s important that your student be honest – at least with himself.
-He almost certainly didn’t set out to fail.
+It’s important that your student be honest — at least with in their own mind.
+They almost certainly didn’t set out to fail.
 So what went wrong?

 - Perhaps your student was academically unprepared for college.
 Was the work simply too difficult in spite of hard work, tutoring, help from professors?
-Was he just not able to understand the material or complete any assignments?
+Were they just not able to understand the material or complete any assignments?
 (This is often the first thought many parents have, but may actually be the least likely cause.)

 - Was your student unprepared for the demands and challenges of college life?
 College success requires many of the ”soft skills” of readiness such as time management, self discipline, self advocacy, life skills, social skills.
 Was your student unprepared for the transition to college life?